phhu/munsa-lite-mod/README.md

+# Munsa lite mod

+This is a modified version of the munsa lite theme.

 # Munsa Lite

 Munsa Lite is a minimal theme for creative people like photobloggers and artists.
 It has a clean and fresh responsive design.